DFuqua23/Active-Directory-Corp-Lab/README.md

 | Active Directory Domain Services (AD DS)| Identity & domain infrastructure  |
 | Organizational Units (OUs) & Groups | Simulate department based user organization |

-**Objective:**
-Simulate a corporate environment where a server manages AD user accounts and a Windows 10 client allows logins from any of the 1,000 users.

----

 ## Lab Architecture